johnwalicki/STM32MP1-Edge-WatsonIoT-Workshop/part3/TRAINING.md

 To create the training data you may want to use the interval dashboard to set the interval to something like 5 seconds, to reduce the time needed to gather the required data.
 We are aiming to have a similar number of data points for each class in the training data.

-1. Ensure the ESP8266 is working and you can see the debug output as shown above.
+1. Ensure the STM32MP1 is working and you can see the debug output as shown above.
 2. As we want to record class 0 data, leave the DHT sensor alone and wait 30 seconds to ensure the data is stable.
 Then connect up the **cloudant out** node and deploy the flow: ![flow collecting data](screenshots/nr-flow-collecting.png)
 3. Wait until about 20-30 records have been written then delete the connection to the **cloudant out** node and deploy the flow to stop any more records being written: ![nodered flow](screenshots/nr-flow-not-collecting.png)
 4. Edit the **change** node configuration to set the class to 1 : ![change class 1](screenshots/nr-change-class-1.png)
-5. Hold the DHT sensor in your hand, ensuring you don't dislodge any of the connecting cables.
+5. Place your finger on the IKS01A2 HTS221 sensor, ensuring you don't dislodge any of the connecting cables.
 Wait a while to let the readings settle down
 6. Connect the **change** node to the **cloudant out** node and deploy the flow.
-Ensure you remain holding onto the DHT sensor
+Ensure your finger remains on the HTS221 sensor
 7. Wait until about 20-30 records have been written *(try to get the same number of database records as you created for class 0)* then delete the connection to the **cloudant out** node and deploy to stop recording any more data.
-You can release the DHT sensor now
+You can release the HTS221 sensor now

 ## Reset the training database